-- the Christmas bonus;

-- the mobility component of Disability Living Allowance or Personal Independence Payment;
+The mobility component of Disability Living Allowance or Personal Independence Payment.

-- some or part of any war pensions and

-- some charitable payments.
+Some charitable payments.

 The Care and Support Statutory Guidance allows the Council to include £1 per week for every £250 of savings you have above £14,250 and under £23,250 when it works out the weekly contribution you will have to pay towards the cost of your care.